Reconfigurable Intelligent Surface Deployments for Mars: Communication and Localization Across Diverse Terrains: INTRODUCTION

 RIS-empowered wireless communication has gained significant interest as an emerging technology for sixth-generation (6G) networks.
 Specifically, it offers a low-cost and energy-efficient solution to achieve enhanced spectral efficiency.
 By dynamically adjusting signal propagation using passive reflecting elements of an RIS, wireless coverage and signal quality can be enhanced while maintaining cost-effectiveness and low hardware complexity.
 The concept of RIS involves deploying tiny and adaptive materials on various structures, including building walls and ceilings.
-These smart surfaces can be dynamically adapted through a software controller to enable versatile manipulation of incoming electromagnetic waves.
-While RISs are not capable of establishing independent communication links, they offer a significant contribution to augmenting the performance of existing infrastructure without imposing additional signal processing costs.
-RISs might have potential applications in Mars communication, where direct links between transmitters and receivers may be disrupted by challenging terrains.
+While RISs are not capable of establishing communication links independent from base stations, they offer a significant contribution to augmenting the performance of existing infrastructure without imposing notable processing costs.
+RISs might have potential applications in Mars communication, where direct links between transmitters and receivers may be disrupted by challenging terrains and the signal may completely degrade after first reflection.
 Furthermore, RISs can be utilized to increase the throughput of orbiter-rover links similar to the integration of RISs with low Earth orbit (LEO) satellite networks to address frequency constraints and enable low-complexity system design for Earth scenarios as investigated in \cite{Tian_2022_Enabling_NLoS_LEO_Satellite}.
-However, the investigation of the potential of RIS-empowered communication in the Martian environment is an open door for research.
+In \cite{10993923}, the authors employed the ns-3 simulator to evaluate commercial LoRaWAN IoT network performance on Mars, explicitly modeling free-space path loss and attenuation caused by Martian dust storms as factors of link distance, packet size, and traffic load.
+Their findings indicated that the throughput on Mars drops more rapidly with distance compared to Earth.
+Nonetheless, communication over fairly long distances, approximately 2000 meters, can still be accomplished by decreasing the offered traffic.
+Furthermore, they noted that, at the frequencies utilized by LoRa, dust storms do not substantially impact the system's performance.